authlete/java-oauth-server/README.md

 The dynamic client registration endpoint is a Web API to register and update client applications.
 Its behavior is defined in [RFC 7591][43] and [RFC 7592][44].

+The pushed authorization request endpoint (a.k.a.
+PAR endpoint) is a Web API to register an authorization request in advance and obtain a request URI.
+Its behavior is defined in [RFC 9126][45].

+The grant management endpoint is a Web API to get information about a grant ID and revoke a grant ID.
+Its behavior is defined in [Grant Management for OAuth 2.0][46].

 Authorization Request Example